The-Angle/TheAngle/README.md

-# The Angle Africa
+# The Angle

-The Angle Africa is a static editorial website with a small Node.js local server for admin content editing.
+The Angle is a static editorial website with a small Node.js local server for admin content editing.

 The public pages are plain HTML, CSS, and JavaScript.
 The admin dashboard writes article content to JSON files under `data/`, so the project can be hosted as a static website while still allowing local content updates.